HP TopShot

-HP TopShot technology is digital camera technology that serves as the scanning mechanism on a LaserJet Multifunctional Printer (MFP).
+HP TopShot is a digital camera technology that serves as the scanning mechanism on a LaserJet Multifunctional Printer (MFP).

 Process

-TopShot operates like a small photography studio that captures three-dimensional objects on a specially-designed platform on top of the MFP.
+TopShot operates like a small photography studio that captures three-dimensional objects on a specially designed platform on top of the MFP.
 It also functions as a document scanner to capture text and images that are on paper.
 TopShot can capture any object that fits on its scanning platform.